Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Problem of interest

 Problem \eqref{eq:pblmPropAdapt} consists in minimizing $F_{\pi}^{(\alpha)}$, which is the sum of the Rényi divergence $RD_{\alpha}(\pi, \cdot)$ and a regularizing function $r$.
 This allows to capture or generalize many settings.

 Minimizing the KL divergence leads to a particular behavior that may be undesirable in practice.
-For instance, minimizing $KL(\pi, \cdot)$ induces a mass-covering behavior while minimizing $KL( \cdot, \pi)$ induces a mode-fitting behavior \cite{minka2005, blei2017}.
-In contrast, working with a Rényi divergence as a discrepancy measure allows to generalize KL divergence \cite{kroese2006, seeger2005, Douc07a, Cappe08}, recovered when $\alpha=1$ while allowing to choose the right value of $\alpha$ \cite{li2016}, hence fine-tuning the algorithm's behavior for the application at hand.
-Moreover, the Rényi divergence with parameter $\alpha$ can be monotonically transformed \cite{vanErven2014} into the corresponding $\alpha$-divergence \cite{minka2004, hernandez-lobato2016, daudel2021}, including in particular the Hellinger distance \cite{campbell2017} and the $\chi^2$ divergence \cite{dieng2017, akyildiz2021}.
+For instance, minimizing $KL(\pi, \cdot)$ induces a mass-covering behavior while minimizing $KL( \cdot, \pi)$ induces a mode-fitting behavior \citep{minka2005, blei2017}.
+In contrast, working with a Rényi divergence as a discrepancy measure allows to generalize the KL divergence, recovered when $\alpha=1$ while allowing to choose the right value of $\alpha$ \citep{li2016}, hence fine-tuning the algorithm's behavior for the application at hand.
+Moreover, the Rényi divergence with parameter $\alpha$ can be monotonically transformed \citep{vanErven2014} into the corresponding $\alpha$-divergence \citep{hernandez-lobato2016, daudel2021}, including in particular the $\chi^2$ divergence \citep{dieng2017, akyildiz2021}.

 Adding a regularization term gives even more possibilities.
-When $r$ is null or an indicator function, then Problem \eqref{eq:pblmPropAdapt} relates to the computation of the so-called reverse information projection \cite{csiszar1975, dykstra1985, csiszar2004} when $\alpha = 1$, which has later been generalized in \cite{kumar2016} for $\alpha \neq 1$.
-A similar setting is used in sparse precision matrix estimation, relying on the KL divergence and a sparsity-inducing regularizer \cite{yuan2007, banerjee2008}.
-The problem of computing Bayesian core-sets has also been formulated as a KL minimization problem over a set of sparse parameters \cite{campbell2019}.
-Let us also cite \cite{shao2011}, that performs VI with an added graph regularization term, used to enforce special geometric structure.
-Finally, the minimization of problems composed of a divergence and an additional term is at the core of the generalized view on variational inference proposed in \cite{knoblacuh2022}.
+When $r$ is null or an indicator function, then Problem \eqref{eq:pblmPropAdapt} relates to the computation of the so-called reverse information projection \citep{dykstra1985, csiszar2004} when $\alpha = 1$, which has later been generalized by \cite{kumar2016} for $\alpha \neq 1$.
+A similar setting is used in sparse precision matrix estimation, relying on the KL divergence and a sparsity-inducing regularizer \citep{banerjee2008}.
+The problem of computing Bayesian coresets has also been formulated as a KL minimization problem over a set of sparse parameters by \cite{campbell2019}.
+Let us also mention that \cite{shao2011} added a graph regularization term to a KL divergence, to enforce special geometric structure.
+Finally, the minimization of problems composed of a divergence and an additional term is at the core of the generalized view on variational inference proposed by \cite{knoblacuh2022}.